 NWDAF service consumer:

-- Requests or subscribes to receive analytics for one or more Analytic IDs in a given Area of Interest, as specified in clause 6.1 of the present document.
+- Requests or subscribes to receive analytics for one or more Analytics IDs in a given Area of Interest, as specified in clause 6.1 of the present document.

 - Uses the discovery mechanism from NRF as defined in clause 6.3.13 of TS 23.501 [2] to identify NWDAFs with certain capabilities (e.g. Analytics aggregation), covering certain area of interest (e.g. providing data/analytics for specific TAI(s)).